Painful intelligence: What AI can tell us about human suffering: Contemplation as active replay

 \section{Contemplation as active replay}

 The fundamental problem with the approach of the preceding chapter is that a conscious decision to think in a different way often has little effect on what unconscious neural networks do.
 A conscious decision may not even really change future conscious thinking since it may be overridden by the unconscious networks.
-That is why reprogramming of the brain must include some kind of retraining the unconscious neural networks.
+That is why reprogramming of the brain must include some kind of retraining of the unconscious neural networks.

-From a dual-process perspective, the problem to be solved here is how the conscious-symbolic-explicit system can change a mental association which is actually encoded in both the two systems.
+From a dual-process perspective, the problem to be solved here is how the conscious-symbolic-explicit system can change a mental association that is actually encoded in both the two systems.
 For example, it might try to create an association between ``I'' and ``impermanent'', being inspired by classical Buddhist philosophy.
-However, what really matters is changes in the unconscious-neural-implicit system, because it is that system that computes values, expected rewards, and reward losses.
+However, what really matters is changes in the unconscious-neural-implicit system because that system computes values, expected rewards, and reward losses.
 So, how can the explicit system force a change in the implicit one?
 Transfer of knowledge or learning between the two systems is difficult.
-While one may have a clear understanding that everything is impermanent on a conscious level, it is not easy to transfer this understanding to the unconscious neural networks.
+While you may have a clear understanding that everything is impermanent on a conscious level, it is not easy to transfer this understanding to the unconscious neural networks.
 As a first approach, we could use techniques that I here call \textit{contemplation}.
 That means a constant conscious repetition of selected thoughts.
 For example, it can be contemplation of the characteristics of impermanence, uncontrollability, and unsatisfactoriness, possibly combined with some object---such as ``I'' or my ``self''---whose impermanence or other property one wants to learn.
 The constant repetition of such thoughts on a conscious level should slowly modify the unconscious associations used to compute the perceptions and replay.
-Some kind of Hebbian learning is likely to construct an association, even on the basic neural level, between the different concepts, such as ``I'' and ``impermanent''.
-Reading books on Buddhist or Stoic philosophy, as well as later thinking about their contents, can also be seen to be such contemplation.
+Some kind of Hebbian learning is likely to construct an association between the different concepts, such as ``I'' and ``impermanent'', even on the basic neural level.
+Reading books on Buddhist or Stoic philosophy, as well as later thinking about their contents, can also be seen as contemplation.